ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 3. Using a GitHub Actions workflow to extract entries from the "Changelog" section of each PR description, create or update a changeset file in `.yml` format, and add this file to the new `changelogs/fragments` directory.
 The generated changeset file is automatically included as part of the changes to be merged when the PR is approved.

+### Release Notes Process

+[COMPLETE RILEY AND WILL]

-4. Implementing a script that, when manually triggered from the command line upon general availability of a new product version, will cull the `changelogs/fragments` directory for changeset files and use those files to populate the release notes for the new version and update the final changelog.
+Implementing a script that, when manually triggered from the command line upon general availability of a new product version, will cull the `changelogs/fragments` directory for changeset files and use those files to populate the release notes for the new version and update the final changelog.

-Details on each of these changes are available in the "[Process Details](#process-details)" section below.

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>